miekg/dnsv2/README.md

 the message is altered (think randomizing the RRs in a section), or just setting the TTLs in a RR which can then influence the RR that you have in a cache.

-This library uncompresses (resolves all compression pointers) when receiving a message (Uncompress function).
+This library uncompresses (resolves all compression pointers) when receiving a message (Msg.Decompress function).

 More details: